-NY attorney general subpoena’s Trump’s longtime assistant
+Trump’s longtime assistant subpoenaed by NY attorney general

 Trump, a Republican, denies the allegations.
 He has called James’ investigation “racist” and a politically motivated “witch hunt.”
 James is Black.
 Trump’s lawyers have accused her of selective prosecution.

-Trump’s lawyers contend James is using her civil investigation to gain access to information that could then be used against him in a parallel criminal investigation being conducted by the Manhattan district attorney, a Democrat.
+Trump’s lawyers contend James is using her civil investigation to gain access to information that could then be used against him in a criminal probe being conducted by the Manhattan district attorney, a Democrat.

-Trump is also suing James in federal court, seeking to shut down her probe.
+Trump is also suing James in federal court, seeking to shut down her investigation.

-Judge Arthur Engoron declared Trump in contempt on April 25 and fined him $10,000 per day after the former president failed to produce any documents to satisfy a March 31 deadline to meet the terms of her subpoena.
+Judge Arthur Engoron declared Trump in contempt on April 25 and fined him $10,000 per day for failing to turn over subpoenaed documents by a March 31 deadline.

-James’ subpoena sought records pertaining to Trump’s annual financial statements, development projects, even communications with Forbes magazine, where he sought to burnish his image as a wealthy businessman.

-Engoron agreed May 11 to lift the order if, by Friday, Trump paid $110,000 in fines and submitted affidavits detailing efforts to search for subpoenaed records and explaining his and his company’s document retention policies.
+Engoron said he would lift the order if Trump met certain conditions by Friday.

+Trump has met most of the conditions, including paying $110,000 in fines and submitting affidavits detailing efforts to search for subpoenaed records.
-The judge also required a company hired by Trump to aid in the search, HaystackID, to finish going through 17 boxes kept in off-site storage, report its findings and turn over any relevant documents.

-Engoron stopped the fine from accruing May 6, when Trump’s lawyers submitted 66 pages of court documents detailing the efforts by him and his lawyers to locate the subpoenaed records.
-He warned that he could reinstate it, retroactive to May 7, if his conditions weren’t met.

-Engoron told Trump to pay the money directly to James’ office and for the attorney general to hold the money in an escrow account while Trump’s legal team appeals the judge’s original contempt finding.

-Amer wrote in Monday’s court filing that while Trump and his lawyers have made strides in meeting Engoron’s conditions for ending the contempt order, the sanction should remain in effect until Graff’s deposition.
+Amer acknowledged that Trump and his lawyers have made strides in meeting Engoron’s conditions, but said the contempt order should remain in effect until Graff’s deposition.

-Once Graff testifies, Amer said the attorney general’s office will advise Engoron if she’s provided satisfactory testimony — answering questions not addressed in her affidavit — and whether Trump’s contempt order should then be lifted.

-Engoron hasn’t ruled in the matter since his May 11 order outlining his conditions for lifting the contempt order.

-In the meantime, Amer said, in order to meet Engoron’s conditions seeking clarity on Trump’s records retention practices, his lawyers should provide a detailed affidavit from another Trump executive and an affidavit providing detail on the efforts they made to contact each of Trump’s 12 former executive assistants.
+In the meantime, Amer said Trump’s lawyers could take other steps to shed light on his records retention practices.
+He suggested they provide a detailed affidavit from another Trump executive and an affidavit detailing their efforts to contact each of Trump’s 12 former executive assistants.

 Follow Michael Sisak on Twitter at twitter.com/mikesisak